oasis-tcs/odata-specs/odata-json-format/16 Bound Function.md

 [OData-URL, section 5.1.1](#ODataURL) that the service evaluates relative to the action.
 They are then encoded as a name/value pair where the name is the name of the parameter followed by `@expressionUrl` and the value is the common expression.
+As the following example demonstrates, even non-transient entities can be passed as non-binding action parameters in this way.

 ::: example
 Example ##ex: An employee requests leave from their manager for the next two weeks.